 What is the secret behind the perfect Khasta texture?

 These cookies are made with lots of ghee.
 Ghee makes it crumbly and khasta.
-(Yes not for you if you are watching your diet).
+If you are watching your diet, then this recipe is not for you.

 Ingredients required